valient-newman/dfsIconCtls/README.md

   My Github Repository <https://github.com/valient-newman>

-  dfsIconComboBox and TdfsIconListBox v1.17
+  TdfsIconComboBox and TdfsIconListBox v1.17

-  The caching Icon ComboBox and ListBox components for Delphi.
+  The caching Icon ComboBox and Icon ListBox components for Delphi.

   A dropdown list style combobox that displays the icons that exist in a given file, and a listbox that displays the icons that exist in a given file,